-We’ve done the milk surface tension science experiment for kids before, but I’ve never done it with Bo.
+We’ve done the milk surface tension science experiment before, but I’ve never done it with Bo.
 She absolutely loved this magic milk rainbow science experiment!

 She wanted to keep trying it over and over again until we ran out of milk (and almost ran out of food coloring).

 This science demonstration and St. Patrick’s Day STEM activity is a hit with kids of all ages, but preschoolers will especially love it.

 Rainbow Milk Science Experiment for Kids

 This quick science experiment is the perfect easy science experiment for kids, especially for younger kids, like preschoolers!

 My kids thought that the colors would sink right into the milk and start mixing right away.

 They thought that the soap wouldn’t do anything when we put it in the milk.